siemens/LightweightCmpRa/README.md

 A [README file](/src/schemes/README.md) and an [annotated XML schema for the configuration](/src/schemes/Configuration.xsd) are provided.
-The XML schema is also used to generate the XML parser located in `com.siemens.pki.lightweightcmpra.config.xmlparser`.
+The XML schema is also used to generate the annotated java classes located in `com.siemens.pki.lightweightcmpra.config.xmlparser` needed by the configuration file parser.

 ## State of implementation